Harwich and the Mayflower

 It will deliver a world-class series of events, public art and wider content that will commemorate this exceptional voyage and provide a major ongoing impact across the partnership, knitting together communities, inspiring creativity and culture, driving economic growth, and promoting understanding and education.

-Together, we will draw inspiration from our past to steer our future – from now, through 2020, and for generations to come.
+Together, we will draw inspiration from our past to steer our future – now and for generations to come.